Who is liable when an AI agent causes harm?

 Related Questions

-• Does shadow AI trigger insurance exclusions?
+• Do AI exclusions cover shadow AI?
 Yes.
-AI exclusion endorsements like Verisk CG 40 47 and Berkley PC 51380 apply to all AI use — including unsanctioned shadow AI tools — meaning unauthorized employee AI use can void coverage.
+AI exclusion endorsements like Verisk CG 40 47 and Berkley PC 51380 use broad language covering any AI use, including unsanctioned shadow AI tools used by employees without authorization.